tum-gis/sensor-nodes/Adafruit 32u4 LoRa/README.md

 ﻿# LoRaWAN Node - Adafruit 32u4 LoRa

 This tutorial is made to showcase the use of Adafruit 32u4 board to create a LoRaWAN enabled sensor node.
-In the following example, a temperature and humidity sensor was used with the Adafruit 32u4 board to create this tutorial.
+In the following example, a temperature and humidity sensor was used with the Adafruit 32u4 board.

 ## Hardware